Tight bounds for private communication over bosonic Gaussian channels based on teleportation simulation with optimal finite resources: Preliminaries

-The REE is a direct generalization of the von Neumann mutual information and has a geometrical interpretation, since it quantifies the distance between an entangled state and its closest separable state.
+The REE has a geometrical interpretation as a \textquotedblleft distance\textquotedblright\ between an entangled state and its closest separable state.
 In general the computation of REE is a challenging task, and thus we can calculate it only numerically.
-However, for Gaussian states an upper bound of it can be defined by fixing a candidate separable state~\cite{Pirandola.et.al.NC.17}.
-Specifically, for a Gaussian state $\hat{\rho}$ with CM $\boldsymbol{\rho}$ of the form of Eq.~(\ref{sf}), we pick a separable state $\hat{\rho}_{\text{sep}}^{\ast}$ that has CM $\boldsymbol{\rho}_{\text{sep}}^{\ast}$, with the same diagonal blocks as $\boldsymbol{\rho}$, but where the off-diagonal terms are replaced as follows
+However, for Gaussian states an upper bound of it can be defined by fixing a candidate separable state.
+Specifically, for a Gaussian state $\hat{\rho}$ with CM $\boldsymbol{\rho}$ of the form of Eq.~(\ref{sf}), we pick a separable state $\hat{\rho}_{\text{sep} }^{\ast}$ that has CM $\boldsymbol{\rho}_{\text{sep}}^{\ast}$, with the same diagonal blocks as $\boldsymbol{\rho}$, but where the off-diagonal terms are replaced as follows~~\cite[Supp.
+Note~4]{Pirandola.et.al.NC.17}

 Using the separable state $\hat{\rho}_{\text{sep}}^{\ast}$ we can then write the upper bound